philc/book-notes/bringing up bebe - druckerman.md

   * "In France, everyone eats the same dinner.
 There are no choices or substitutions."
   * "Part of keeping the mood light is keeping the meal brief.
 Fanny says that once Lucie has tasted everything, she's allowed to leave the table."
+* It's me who decides (chap 13)
+  * French parents do not believe in sharing power with the child.
+"It is me who decides."
+  * "When I ask French parents what they most want for their children, they say things like 'to feel comfortable in their own skin' and 'to find their path in the world.'
+They want their kids to develop their own tastes and opinions.
+In fact, French parents worry if their kids are too docile.
+They want them to have character.
+But they believe that children can achieve these goals only if they respect boundaries and have self-control.
+So alongside character, there has to be cadre."
+  * "This idea that you're teaching, not policing, makes the tone a lot gentler in France." (versus disciplining).
+  * "Authoritative, but not authoritarian": "the parents' response should almost always be yes."
+  * "Children should watch a bit of television, so they have a shared culture with other kids."
+  * "Instead of spanking, they recommend that parents become adept at saying no. Like Marcelli, they say that 'no' should be used sparingly.
+But once uttered, it must be definitive."
+* Let him live his life (chap 14)
+  * "The trap of the relationship between parents and children is not recognizing the true needs of the child, of which freedom is one... the child has the need to feel 'loved in what he is becoming,' sure of himself in a space, day by day more freely left to his own exploration, to his personal experience, and in his relations with those of his own age." - Dolto
+  * To have a child feel good about themselves, they should feel good about their work for their own reasons, so French adults do not "praise everything a child does," as is common in American parenting.
+* The future in french (conclusion)
+  * "I still declare, 'It's me who decides' in moments of crisis, to remind everyone that I'm in charge.
+I see it as my job to stop my kids from being consumed by their own desires.
+But I also try to say yes as often as I can."